cbuescher/elasticsearch/README.md

 ### Getting Started

-1. Clone this repo: `git clone git@github.com:elastic/night-rally.git`
-2. Ensure that all prerequisites of [Rally](https://github.com/elastic/rally) are properly setup.
+1. Ensure that all prerequisites of [Rally](https://github.com/elastic/rally) are properly setup.
 Hint.
 It is *not* required to install Rally manually.
 Just ensure that its prerequisites are installed.
+2. Clone this repo: `git clone git@github.com:elastic/night-rally.git`
+3. Create a virtualenv with `python3 -m venv .venv` and activate it with `./.venv/bin/activate`
+4. Run `make install`

 Now you can invoke Night Rally regularly with the startup script `night_rally.sh` e.g. via cron.
 The script can also self-update if invoked as `night_rally.sh --self-update`.

 ### How do I ...?

+**Note**: Before you issue any command, activate the virtualenv with `./.venv/bin/activate`.

 #### Compare what has changed in Elasticsearch between two benchmarks

-Find the relevant revision One possibility is to run e.g. `python3 admin.py list races --environment=nightly --track=geonames --challenge=append-no-conflicts` which provides the following list:
+Find the relevant revision One possibility is to run e.g. `night-rally-admin list races --environment=nightly --track=geonames --challenge=append-no-conflicts` which provides the following list:

 ```
 Race Timestamp    Track     Challenge            Car           Version       Revision    User Tags